Enable Location

 Tweedsmuir South Provincial Park, Provincial park in British Columbia, Canada.

-Alexander Mackenzie traveled through this area in 1793, becoming the first European to reach the Pacific Coast of North America by land.
+Alexander Mackenzie traveled through this area in 1793 and became the first European to reach the Pacific Coast of North America by land.
+This journey opened the region to wider knowledge and became an important moment in the exploration of the continent.

-Visitors can access the park via Highway 20, with fuel and supplies available in nearby Anahim Lake or Nimpo Lake.
+Access to the park is via Highway 20, with fuel and supplies available in nearby Anahim Lake or Nimpo Lake.
+Visitors should prepare well since the location is remote and resources are limited once you enter the wilderness.

 Natural areas in British Columbia